 (a) Stack #1: How To Get Your Comedy On Find 10 or more old episodes of your favorite comedy shows.
-They can be recent, or something from your childhood.
+They can be recent, o something from your childhood.
 Don't watch them yet.
-Save them for what's coming.
-Old Comedy Episode: Where/How To Access It:
+Save them for what's coming Old Comedy Episode: Where/How To Access It

-(b) Stack #2: How To Get Your Movies On Locate a dozen feel-good or humorous movies.
-Watch them when you are ready for Part 4.
-Have them ready to view so you car water them when you are ready for r are 4.
-Comady Fool Coad Mayin Title Mhara/Hayy To Accoss It
+(b) Stack #2: How To Get Your Movies On

+Locate a dozen feel-good or humorous movies.
+Have them ready to view so you can

+watch them when you are ready for Part 4.

-Comedy Feel-Good Movie Title: Where/How To Access It
+Comedy Feel-Good Movie Title: Where/How To Access It:

-(c) Stack #3: How To Get Your Music On Gather the titles of 25 or more songs that have a positive message and are uplifting.
-If you need some help getting started, check out The Musical Score to the Movie of Your Life.
+(c) Stack #3: How To Get Your Music On Gather the titles of 25 or more songs that have a positive message and are uplifting If you need some help getting started, check out The Musical Score to the Movie o Your Life.
 Positive Song: How To Access It: